Taoufik Makhloufi: 2012 Summer Olympics

 Following this success he began to compete more frequently in the 800 m in the 2012 season.
 His first 1500 m race of the season was a runner-up finish at the Rabat Meeting and he improved his 800 m best to 1:44.88 minutes in Stockholm.
 Building upon his previous African title, a tactical mistake by the leading Kenyan runners helped Makhloufi win the 800 m title at the 2012 African Championships in Athletics, setting a personal best of 1:43.88 minutes in the process.
 On 20 July he set a new personal best at the 1500 m at Herculis meeting in Monaco with a time 3:30.80.

 He achieved the qualifying standard for the 1500 m and 800 m and was entered in both races at the 2012 Summer Olympics.
 He reached the 1500 m final after winning his heat and semi-final.
 The Algerian Olympic Association had failed to withdraw him from the 800 m event, which he no longer wished to compete in, and he was forced to enter the race.
 Makhloufi slowed and dropped out in the early stages of his 800 m – a performance that led to him being disqualified from the Games as the IAAF referee "considered that he had not provided a bona fide effort".
 However, he was re-instated after producing an independent medical certificate showing that an ailment had hampered his efforts.
 The following day, Makhloufi won the 1500 m Olympic final with a time of 3:34.08 minutes, clocking the last lap in 52.76 sec defeating among others the reigning Olympic champion Asbel Kiprop.
 This performance surprised critics given his previous medical statement and the quality of the field.
 Makhloufi explained that his improvements stemmed from a change of coach and his intensive training that year.

 In early June 2013, while in preparation in Barcelona for the 2013 World Championships in Athletics, he contracted liver disease (hepatitis A) and was hospitalized on June 12.
 He only ran the Mile race in Eugene, Oregon on June 1, 2013 and later announced not participating at the world championships in Moscow that year.

-In February 2014, he started his preparation in the US, and later in Iten (Kenya) joining Mohamed Farah training team, before running several meetings later in Summer setting a new personal best in the 800 m in Berlin with 1:43.53 on 31 August 2014 after finishing second to Mohamed Aman, and another personal best in the 1500m with a time of 3:30.40 after finishing fourth in the Doha Diamond League meeting on 9 May 2014 in a race won by Asbel Kiprop.
+In February 2014, he started his preparation in the US, and later in Iten (Kenya), joining Mohamed Farah’s training team.
+Later that year, he ran several races, setting new personal bests in the 1500 m in the Doha Diamond League meeting on May 9 with a time of 3:30.40 (finishing fourth in a race won by Asbel Kiprop), and the 800 m in Berlin, with 1:43.53 on August 31 (finishing second to Mohamed Aman).

 On 1 July 2015, he won the European Athletics Classic meet 1000m in Tomblaine, France in a new Algerian record of 2:13.08 beating the existing record set by Noureddine Morceli since 1993.